 Artificial Intelligence in the Music Industry: Context

 For almost 70 years, different attempts have been made to integrate IT technologies into music.
 The first composition, the 17-second computer-generated piece “The Silver Scale”, appeared in 1957.
 And this marked the beginning of an entirely new direction in programming.

 During the second half of the 20th century, many algorithms were created that could generate music.
-For example, GenJam and GenBebop, were capable of jazz improvisation.
-Artificial intelligence also learned to generate symphonic works.
-One such program was Lamus, which created the song “Hello World!” in 2011.
+For example, GenJam and GenBebop, could compose short jazz improvisations.
+Artificial intelligence in the music industry made a breakthrough: it learned how to generate symphonic works.
+One such program was Lamus, which created the “Hello World!” song in 2011.